Ramneek82810/Stock-market-dashboard/README.md

 With a focus on clarity and usability, the project provides an accessible way to explore market data and uncover patterns that drive smarter decision-making.

 # Features 📊

-Interactive Time Series Analysis: Visualize trends in closing prices over time.
+-Interactive Time Series Analysis: Visualize trends in closing prices over time.

-Volume Insights: Gain clarity on trade volumes and their significance.
+-Volume Insights: Gain clarity on trade volumes and their significance.

-Customizable Visuals: Generate various charts for diverse financial analysis needs.
+-Customizable Visuals: Generate various charts for diverse financial analysis needs.

-Data-Driven Insights: Easily identify market patterns and behaviors.
+-Data-Driven Insights: Easily identify market patterns and behaviors.

-Lightweight & Modular: Built to be extendable for additional stock indices or analysis tools.
+-Lightweight & Modular: Built to be extendable for additional stock indices or analysis tools.

 # Project Workflow 🛠️
 Data Retrieval: Fetch historical S&P 500 stock market data for analysis.